szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/README.md

 **HLAS**
   - **Self-concealment**: 5% universal damage resistance, +1 AC, can be taken three times.
 Inspired by NWN.
-  - **Shadow Adept**: Can be taken once.
+  - **Shadow Artist**: Can be taken once.
 Inspired by Pathfinder's "Shadow Master".
 The following traits are permanently gained:
     - Immunity to Blindness
     - Nondetection and immunity to most divinations
     - At night: +15 health, 35% faster movement